opendocsg/slw-judgments-backfill/2003_SGHC_280/report.md

 63     Turning to the sentences in recent similar cases, I also found that the sentence meted out was not manifestly excessive.
 In _Tan Yok Hong v PP_ (MA 67 of 1999), the accused pleaded guilty to slapping her maid and was sentenced to two weeks’ imprisonment.
 Where the accused person claimed trial (as the appellant did on the facts of this case), the courts have been less lenient.
 In _Farida_

-_Begam d/o Mohd Artham v PP_ [2001] 4 SLR 610, the accused assaulted her maid with a broom handle and caused extensive bruises.
+_Begam d/o Mohd Artham v PP_ <span class="citation">[2001] 4 SLR 610</span>, the accused assaulted her maid with a broom handle and caused extensive bruises.
 On appeal, I enhanced her sentence from three months’ to nine months’ imprisonment.

-64     A case which is similar to the facts of the present appeal is _PP v Chong Siew Chin_ [2002] 1 SLR 117 where I allowed the prosecution’s appeal against sentence and substituted the fine of $1,500 for each of the three charges (of slapping the face of the maid) with an imprisonment term of six weeks for all three charges.
+64     A case which is similar to the facts of the present appeal is _PP v Chong Siew Chin_ <span class="citation">[2002] 1 SLR 117</span> where I allowed the prosecution’s appeal against sentence and substituted the fine of $1,500 for each of the three charges (of slapping the face of the maid) with an imprisonment term of six weeks for all three charges.
 In that appeal, I also ordered two of the sentences to run consecutively, bringing the total to three months’ imprisonment.
 Here, the injuries inflicted by the appellant were slightly more aggravated because the appellant was found guilty of using instruments such as a bamboo pole to hit Sartini’s arm, a high-heeled shoe to hit her head and keys to scratch her face.
 Consequently, the higher sentence of a total of four months’ imprisonment was justified.

 65     In referring to these cases, I was conscious of the fact that in each of those cases, the accused person was charged and convicted under s 323 read with s 73 of the Penal Code.
 Nevertheless, I found the sentences meted out in those cases to be relevant because the aggravating factors were similar bearing in mind the authority the accused person wielded over the maid and the vulnerability of the maid in each case.
 Also, the need for general deterrence is just as strong even though s 73 of the Penal Code did not apply.
 As I observed in _Farida Begam d/o Mohd Artham v PP_ , maid abusers have certain misconceptions which must be corrected: a maid sells her services; she does not sell her person.
 A maid’s abased social status does not make her any less of a human being.
 It is certainly not a licence for persons in the position of the appellant to vent their frustration and anger on the maid.
 The need to correct these misconceptions is not diminished by the fact that the perpetrator was not the maid’s de jure employer, but her de facto employer.
 Thus, I found that the sentence was not manifestly excessive and I dismissed the appeal against sentence.